Star Trek: Legacy: PC

 Critical response to the PC version of the game was mainly negative, with many reviewers unsatisfied with the control system, only one camera setting that cannot zoom in or out, the inability to save more than one campaign at a time, the inability to save within a mission, a buggy and slow multiplayer mode, the inability to set the exact make-up of AI fleets in skirmish mode, a 3D universe without a z-axis, the inability to change the control scheme, and AI allies that will not automatically assign repairs.

 Although graphics were touted as a major selling point by Bethesda, glitches included the cursor disappearing at random intervals during attempts to re-allocate energy and initiate repairs, choppy shadow images, and damage model errors.
 Reviewers also felt there were camera problems, and criticized the fact that the player cannot choose captains.
 This feature was advertised on the game's home page as late as a week before release, which claimed that "Victories earn Command Points, which are used to personalize your fleet, ships, and captains."
 Captains are instead assigned at random, as are ship names in non-campaign mode.

 Reviewers found the control problems especially galling, as there was considerable hype by the developers saying "Star Trek Legacy would be an epic game with easy to use controls."
-Nearly all reviews criticized the controls; IGN's Steve Butts called them "the first and most frequently occurring aggravation," GameSpy's Allen Rausch referred to them as "simply atrocious", while Action Trip's Uros Pavlovic said "one of the most annoying aspects of the PC version of Star Trek Legacy [is that] it suffers a great deal from unresponsive and unintuitive controls."
-GameSpot's Jason Ocampo noted that "what will make you pound your head in frustration are the controls, which are a nightmare to learn."
+Nearly all reviews criticized the controls; IGNs Steve Butts called them "the first and most frequently occurring aggravation," GameSpy's Allen Rausch referred to them as "simply atrocious", while Action Trip's Uros Pavlovic said "one of the most annoying aspects of the PC version of Star Trek Legacy [is that] it suffers a great deal from unresponsive and unintuitive controls."
+GameSpots Jason Ocampo noted that "what will make you pound your head in frustration are the controls, which are a nightmare to learn."

 As the simulated environment is a 3D "pizza box" shape, the game creates the illusion that ships "stall" as they go too high.
 Ships also cannot traverse the edge of a map.
 Reviewers complained about the inability of ships to crash into in-game objects.
-GameSpot's Ocampo referred to the game's "bumper-car physics, saying that "If a starship runs into anything, such as another vessel, an asteroid, or even a ridiculously out-of-scale planet, it just rubs against it and then moves on."
-IGN's Butts noted that "objects that collide simply repel each other, sometimes sending each other off in oblique directions, sometimes autopiloting to a new heading, and sometimes simply warping to a new facing altogether."
+GameSpots Ocampo referred to the game's "bumper-car physics, saying that "If a starship runs into anything, such as another vessel, an asteroid, or even a ridiculously out-of-scale planet, it just rubs against it and then moves on."
+IGNs Butts noted that "objects that collide simply repel each other, sometimes sending each other off in oblique directions, sometimes autopiloting to a new heading, and sometimes simply warping to a new facing altogether."
 Indeed, although Bethesda's website claims that Legacy features "fully realized nebulas, wormholes, planets, and stars," reviewers complained that the "pint-size planets" are almost the same size as the ships.
 Action Trip's Pavlovic said that "another mystifying fact about Star Trek Legacy [...] is the painful lack of more solid collision detection.
 Seeing the Enterprise bounce off a nearby planet like it was made of rubber [...] killed the ambiance."